Andrettin/Wyrmsun/readme.txt

 - The goblin Dock now correctly the same quantity of under construction frames as those of the other civilizations (new frame by Jinn).
 - Revamped Lumber Mill and Smithy names.
 - Temples now sell scrolls.
-- Added Portal (neutral and indestructible; visible and usable only to units with Ethereal Vision), which allows accessing other planes and worlds in the new Campaign mode (graphics by Jinn).
-- Added Cavern Entrance (neutral and indestructible), which allows accessing other surface layers in the new Campaign mode (graphics by Jinn).
 - Temples now correctly receive the time efficiency bonus from Writing upgrades.
 - Increased the sight of buildings which had a sight of 1 to 2.